drewklein20/Raspberry-Pi-Pet-Feeder/README.md

 Type in Y to Reload privilege tables now

-## Edit mysql binded address (obtain your IP first)
+## Edit mysql binded address
 ```
 sudo nano /etc/mysql/mariadb.conf.d/50-server.cnf
 ```
-Change the IP to your own and save for this line
+Add a # before this line's text to comment it down
 ```
 bind-address            = 127.0.0.1 #Set to your device's IP
 ```